rcghpge/pymo/README.md

 # PyMo

-**A framework in Mojo for AI/ML/DL applications and other domains**
+A framework in Mojo for AI/ML/DL applications and other domains.

 ## An extended framework for Mojo:
 - The [Mojo 🔥](https://www.modular.com/mojo)programming language